Arthemyst/tic_tac_toe_flask_app/README.md

 ### Start docker:

 Application runs on docker.
+To run app you need to install docker on your machine.
 Please run docker-compose to install dependiences and run application:

 First terminal:
 ```sh